EDUCBA Logo

 A wide range of options to tailor Micro Station’s behavior and data exchange with other systems, including customizable user interface, user-defined macros, support for VBA, >NET, C++, C#, and Bentley MDL.

-5. Hyper modeling
+5. Hyper Modeling

-6. Complete Modeling Toolset
+6. Complete the Modeling Toolset

 7. Streamlined Design Environment